kammitama5/kammitama5.github.io/_posts/2022-12-18-Sunday-December-18th.md

   - I began to shut myself away from some other things that were toxic and prevented me from doing my work, with the help of my Pure Maths advisors, so
   I was able to spend more time on work.
 The particular advice was "you need to protect / shield yourself for a while from this stuff".
 Great advice.
-  - While I came back from my summer internship and was immediately thrown into the Fall semester, I finally came to the realization that I hadn't met anyone senior who particularly impressed me, and that helped me to focus on the fact that I was more dedicated to what I was currently doing.
+  - While I came back from my summer internship and was immediately thrown into the Fall semester, I finally came to the realization that I hadn't met anyone senior who particularly impressed me in research-industry land, and that helped me to focus on the fact that I was more dedicated to what I was currently doing.
   In particular, perhaps my calibration has been that so much of my interaction with persons in research in industry is navigating people with huge egos who think they're the "best", and I find that to be exhausting.
-The students for the schools they hand-pick for these opportunities also augment this mindset (something something amplifying bias and choosing a "Mini-me" version of yourself, yes, you..senior researcher), and the whole thing ends up feeling like a giant circle jerk.
+The students from the schools they hand-pick for these opportunities also augment this mindset (something something amplifying bias and choosing a "Mini-me" version of yourself, yes, you..senior researcher), and the whole thing ends up feeling like a giant circle jerk.
 The image I always think about is a giant rooster puffing its chest over and over.